jinay1991/CarND-Behavioral-Cloning-P3/writeup_template.md

 The overall strategy for deriving a model architecture was to derive

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the Nvidia Net.
+I thought this model might be appropriate because it had Convolution layers followed by 3 fully connected layer makes it perfect for regression.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that it does not overfit.
+For this I have added Dropout layers after each Convolution Layer, details described in next section.

 Then I ...